Future Students

 IMMB students have access to hands-on learning opportunities in research in basic science laboratories, starting during the freshman year.
 As they progress through the undergraduate program, they also enjoy opportunities to engage in paid research in such areas as infectious diseases and cancer cell biology; and to complete internships in biosafety, flow cytometry, microscopy and imaging, animal behavior, and more.

 Want to learn more?
 Ready to join the WVU Immunology and Medical Microbiology community?
-Contact Julie Day, Assistant Director of Recruitment.
+Contact Timmy Eads, Assistant Director of Undergraduate Enrollment Management.

 Alex Chervenick